 Just recently, I completed this phenomenal series for the 13th time.
 Yes, that number is correct, and no, I don’t even skip Scott’s Tots.
 Additionally, I was just debating with a friend over some of the character’s rankings and there were some discrepancies over Pam and Andy.

-Now, I think it’d be nearly impossible to rank all the characters individually.
-Therefore the characters will be ranked in groups, and only the top-15 characters — in terms of episodes appeared in — will be considered.
+Now, I think it’d be nearly impossible to rank all ‘The Office’ characters individually.
+Therefore they will be ranked in groups, and only the top-15 characters — in terms of episodes appeared in — will be considered.

 This means the lovable Darryl, the enigma that is Robert California, nor FEAR (Mose) will be making an appearance in the rankings.
 The primary measurables being considered are acting ability, importance to the plot, how well the character was written for, and the overall comedic mind.

 Primarily this will focus on the character as an individual, and not their relationships.
 Even with the categories, this was quite difficult to do, but here we go:

 Now this was a no-brainer.
 At one point, I would say Oscar or Kevin were one of my favorite characters, but BJ Novak (Ryan) once stated in an interview why Michael was by far the best character.

 He explained the difficulties of being the lead of this show and how Steve Carrell simply owned the character.
 He’s a comedic genius who developed great personal relationships amongst the other characters in The Office, and for that, he is in the ‘The Elite’ category.